 He was advisor to two Directors of the CDC and chaired the Board of Scientific Counselors of the NIH’s National Library of Medicine.

 Dr. Mandl teaches and mentors extensively at the postgraduate level and leads an NIH training program in biomedical informatics and genomics.

-Director, Computational Health Informatics Program (CHIP) Professor, HMS Department of Biomedical Informatics | HMS Department of Pediatrics | Associate Faculty, Ariadne Labs.
+Director, Computational Health Informatics Program (CHIP) at Boston Children's Hospital | Donald A.B.
+Lindberg Professor, HMS Department of Biomedical Informatics | HMS Department of Pediatrics | Associate Faculty, Ariadne Labs.